crnvl96/crnvl96.github.io/_posts/2025-06-17-when-all-depends-on-you.md

 date: 2025-06-17
 ---

-A few months ago, I had the opportunity to do something for the first time.
+A few months ago I had the opportunity to do something for the first time.
 This text is not a technical report, but rather my personal impressions and reflections on the choices I made, the challenges I faced, and how I overcame them with solutions that resulted in a working piece of software.
 Of course, I made some mistakes and poor decisions along the way, which I also want to discuss here.

 The challenge was this: I work on the billing system of a company.
 Every month, we receive thousands of bill statements that we need to process to keep up with the billing workflow.
 We have a service with a user interface that our internal team uses to manage all this processing.